The OFFICIAL site of the

 To see a more detailed listing of these agencies go to the links page.

-Many underestimate our capability and are surprised to see how diverse we can be.
-Almost any operating mode in almost any environment can be accommodated.
+Many underestimate the capabilities of ARES and are surprised to see how diverse we can be.
+Almost any operating mode in almost any environment can be accommodated with the assistance of RACES.
 We provide a seamless communications resource, where there are no boundaries within the county.
 If your non-profit or governmental agency can be assisted by well trained communicators, you need to talk to us !

 The Suffolk County R.A.C.E.S.
-Radio Officer is Bill Schiebel, N2NFI.
+Radio Officer is Bill Fastenau, WB2QGZ.

 The Suffolk County A.R.E.S.
-District Emergency Coordinator is Bill Schiebel, N2NFI.
+District Emergency Coordinator is David Wagner, KC2RCE.

 Send Email to N2NFI